MessageBird has multiple SIP servers worldwide for you to connect to. Each SIP server offers the ability to connect via a SIP-INVITE request.

 The Caller Line Identity (CLI) in the From header will be used to determine where the call originates from, and if a surcharge is needed.
 Only numbers in the E.164 format are verified.
 Faulty formatted and empty From Headers will automatically be surcharged with the non-EEA rates.

 By placing calls on an IP-network, the voice message has to be encoded and compressed into digital data, and vice versa.
-This encoding and compressing is done by codecs (which is short for encoder decoder).
+This encoding and compressing are done by codecs (which is short for encoder decoder).

 MessageBird supports the following codecs: